mhibbins/mhibbins.github.io/docs/_pages/research.md

 layout: single
 ---

+My research applies theoretical and computational approaches to **phylogenomics**, the study of evolutionary relationships among species using genome-scale datasets.
+Within this broad theme, I have three primary research aims:

-### Detecting and characterizing introgression from genomic data
+### Detecting and characterizing introgression using genomic data
 &nbsp;
 ![Figure 3 from Hibbins & Hahn 2019 (Genetics)](../images/research_1.jpg)